oracle-livelabs/oci-core/oci-fullstackdrs/drpg-plan-setup/drpg-plan-setup.md

 9. DR Plan *must* be created in the standby region (Phoenix).
 It is because, in the case of the worst-case scenario, the entire primary region outside the Full Stack DR will not be accessible from the primary region.
 From the phoenix region,select the **mushop-phoenix** DRPG and navigate to Plans under the resources section.

-    Select the **mushop-app-switchover** plan, and you should be able to various built-in prechecks,built-in plan groups, and user defined plan groups
+    Select the **mushop-app-switchover** plan, and you should be able to see various built-in prechecks,built-in plan groups, and user defined plan groups

     ![drpg plan](./images/phoenix-drplan-created-new.png)